microprediction/birdgame/README.md

 You can refer to the [Tracker examples](https://github.com/microprediction/birdgame/tree/main/birdgame/examples) for guidance.

-## Challenge your Tracker with the benchmark one
+## Challenge your Tracker against the benchmark

 To compare your Tracker's performance against the benchmark Tracker, use the `test_run` method provided in the `TrackerBase` class.
-This method evaluates your Tracker's efficiency over a series of time steps.
+This method evaluates your Tracker's efficiency over a series of time steps using [density_pdf](https://github.com/microprediction/densitypdf/blob/main/densitypdf/__init__.py) scoring. **A higher score reflects more accurate predictions.**

 ### Usage Example:
 ```python